Rank-GRPO: Training LLM-based Conversational Recommender Systems with Reinforcement Learning: Additional Experimental Details and Results

 \subsubsection{Generalization to Larger Models}

-Although in practice, we expect models with up to 3B parameters to be the most suitable for the real-world deployment of CRS due to latency and memory constraints, we also conduct an exploratory study with a larger backbone to assess the scalability of ConvRec-R1 and Rank-GRPO.
-Specifically, Fig. \ref{fig:rl_7b} reports the dynamics on training reward and validation metrics, and Table~\ref{tab:7b_results} reports results on the \textsc{Redial} dataset with the Qwen2.5-7B-Instruct backbone.
+Although in practice we expect models up to 3B parameters to be the most suitable for real-world deployment of CRS due to latency and memory constraints, we also conduct an exploratory study with a larger backbone to assess the scalability of ConvRec-R1 and Rank-GRPO.
+Specifically, Table~\ref{tab:7b_results} reports additional results on the \textsc{Redial} dataset with the Qwen2.5-7B-Instruct backbone.
 Training this 7B model on the full \textsc{Reddit-v2} dataset ($\sim$400k conversations) is beyond our current computational budget, so we only experiment on the smaller \textsc{Redial} benchmark.
-Notably, we observe trends that are consistent with those of smaller models: SFT provides a strong improvement over the zero-shot baseline, and Rank-GRPO further boosts the ranking ability of the LLM.
+Notebly, we observe trends that are consistent with those of smaller models: SFT provides a strong improvement over the zero-shot baseline, and Rank-GRPO further boosts the ranking ability of the LLM.
 In particular, the Qwen2.5-7B-Instruct + Rank-GRPO ($\exp_{\infty}$) model slightly surpasses the Llama-3.2-3B-Instruct counterpart on most metrics (see Table \ref{tab:main_results}).
 These findings suggest that ConvRec-R1 and Rank-GRPO generalize well to larger backbones when computational resources permit.